oanguenot/webrtc-signaling/README.md

 ### Client

-You need to install a server to serve the client files.
+You need to install an HTTP server to serve the client files.
 You can use the server in this repository or any other server.

 ## Usage